 How do I dispose of expired/unwanted controlled substances?

-2. DEA registrant will be notified by EH&S when the controlled substance disposal session has been scheduled and a specialist will provide further instruction.
+- DEA registrant will then be notified by EH&S when the next controlled substance disposal session is scheduled and a specialist will provide further instruction.

 Empty CS Containers

-Controlled substance containers that are void of content are not collected by EH&S. A controlled substance container is considered empty when there is no movable liquid or powder left in the container and the CS Usage and Disposal Logs show 100% usage.
-Dispose of empty containers by defacing the container labels and placing containers in non-hazardous glass waste.
+Controlled substance containers that are void of content may be disposed of as Non-RCRA solid hazardous waste.
+A controlled substance container is considered empty when there is no movable liquid or powder left in the container and the CS Usage and Disposal Logs show 100% usage.

 Broken or Damaged Containers

-Inadvertently broken or damaged controlled substance containers and resulting spill cleanup materials must be disposed of as hazardous chemical waste at Waste Pick-up Request.
+Inadvertently broken or damaged controlled substance containers and resulting spill cleanup materials must be disposed of as hazardous chemical waste.
 Ensure the Usage and Disposal Logs have been updated to reflect the loss of material and document the incident by completing the Controlled Substance Incident Report.
 Email completed report to CS Program Manager at ehs-cs@usc.edu.
 EH&S will work with labs to ensure they submit all necessary reports to the DEA (Form 106), if necessary.
 This must be completed within 24 hours of the reported loss.

 Precursor Chemicals

 Unused or expired precursor chemicals must be disposed of as hazardous chemical waste.
-Requests for waste disposal can be placed at Waste Pick-up Request.
 Refer to the Chemical Waste Disposal Guide Sheet for more information.

 Orphaned Controlled Substances